LEAF: Navigating Concept Drift in Cellular Networks: Problem Setup

 \textbf{Forecasting Problem.} We focus our study of concept drift in the context of network forecasting.
 Network forecasting (capacity, performance, user experience) is an important problem for operators as it guides infrastructure configuration, management, and augmentation.
 We focus on per-eNodeB level KPI forecasting to provide suggestions for capacity adjustment, deployment, maintenance, and operation in large cellular networks.

 We use historical data---\ie, all available KPIs and dates (as features) up to a given day---to forecast one or more target KPIs of interest 180 days in the future.
 We use a 180-day forecast window because the model outputs we focus on are used {\em in practice} for network infrastructure provisioning and augmentation over long timescales.
 For such tasks, operators need at least 180 days to plan, decide, prepare, and execute capacity augmentation.
+This 180-day gap also makes it more challenging to explain and mitigate drift.

 The nature of this problem is regression with time-series information.
-Regression models are a better fit than classification because (1)~we aim to forecast target KPIs that are all characterized wide ranges of possible numerical values and (2)~fine-grained forecasting better enables operators to understand the KPIs and take action on their network.
+Regression models are a better fit than classification because (1)~we aim to forecast target KPIs that have wide ranges of possible numerical values and (2)~fine-grained forecasting numerical better enables operators to understand the KPIs and take action on their network.

 \textbf{Forecasting Targets.} We choose the forecasting targets based on their measurement goals.
-We focus on the prediction of six KPIs out of the available 224, two out of each of the three different KPI groups that are most relevant for use in network planning: measurements of resource utilization (downlink data volume, peak number of active UEs / User Equipment), network performance (downlink throughput, RRC / Radio Resource Control establishment success), and user experience (S1-U / S1 User plane external interface call drop rate, RTP gap duration ratio).
+We focus on the prediction of six KPIs out of the available 224, two out of each of the three KPI groups that are most relevant to network planning: measurements of resource utilization (downlink data volume, peak number of active UEs / User Equipment), network performance (downlink throughput, RRC / Radio Resource Control establishment success), and user experience (S1-U / S1 User plane external interface call drop rate, RTP gap duration ratio).
 They not only cover the RAN events and wireless connections, but also the UE behaviors.

 Additionally, the different focus of KPIs also makes them have different statistical behaviors.
 Table~\ref{tab:target_KPIs} summarizes the main characteristics of these KPIs in both \dataset and \datasetlarge.
 These KPIs exhibit a variety of statistical patterns and characteristics which, as we will see in Section~\ref{sec:drift} and \ref{sec:evaluation} can ultimately affect how models drift over time, as well as the best strategies for mitigating drift for a particular KPI.
 For \dataset, all KPIs exhibit 7-day periodicity, although some KPIs exhibit far more variance than others. {\em Downlink volume (DVol)} and {\em RRC establishment success (REst)} present similar ranges in their distributions.
 In contrast, {\em S1-U call drop rate (CDR)} and {\em peak active UEs (PU)} show a more bursty behavior over time.
 While the data distributions of {\em downlink throughput (DTP)} and PU have balanced distributions that do not present a long tail, DVol, REst, and CDR present more skewed distributions.
 Some data for PU was lost between July 2019 and January 2020.
 For comparison, \datasetlarge has noticeably higher dispersions (Std/Mean) on PU, CDR, and GDR, due to increased infrastructure in this dataset.
 Moreover, the distributions of DVol and DTP in it are more skewed than in \dataset.